splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/sync-on-call-schedule.rst

 To access your personal on-call schedule follow these steps:

 #.
-On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select either :guilabel:`You are currently on call` or :guilabel:`On-call schedules`.
-(If you are on call, :guilabel:`You are currently on call` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.
-If you are not on call, :guilabel:`On-call schedules` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.)
+On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select :guilabel:`You are currently on call` if you are on call or :guilabel:`On-call schedules` if you are not on call.
 #.
 Select :guilabel:`Sync to calendar`.
 #.
 Copy the link.

 You can paste this link in a browser to download the calendar.
-If you want to sync your on-call schedule to your personal calendar follow the steps for your calendar app.
+If you want to sync your on-call schedule to your personal calendar, follow the steps for your calendar app.

 .. _sync-to-google-calendar: